Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 Recognizing Emergency Situations: When Every Second Matters

 Not every injury requires emergency intervention, but certain signs demand immediate action.
-Learn to recognize these critical warning signs:
+Learn to recognize these critical warning signs before you ever need them.

 • Choking sounds or pawing at the mouth